TKlamp/TKlamp-Docs/README.md

 TKlamp Lighting Testers are ingetrating sphere meters designed to measure lumen and lux values.
 The TK2303E model offers data logging capabilities, allowing transfer of measurements to a PC for further analysis.

-This repository contains a quickstart guide to exporting data,a detailed user manual and serial data specifications.
+This repository contains a quickstart guide to exporting data from TK2303E,a detailed user manual and serial data specifications.

 If you are instead looking for: